fbpx

 Best Homeschool Tips!

 Back-to-school time can be busy for a homeschooling family.
 Back-to-school is busy for any family with kids, but this is especially true for homeschooling families.
-You not only have to prepare your kids, but prepare your curricula and prepare yourselves!
+You not only have to prepare your kids but also prepare your curricula and yourselves!
 It can all be a little overwhelming.

-In today’s article, I want to offer a reflection about three things to keep in mind as we kick off the fall semester.
+In today’s article, I want to offer a reflection on three things to keep in mind as we kick off the fall semester.

 Create a Roadmap and Not a Blueprint

 Successful homeschooling requires planning.
-Plans may look different; they may have varying degrees of detail or reflect different methodological approaches to homeschooling.
-Some parents create extremely detailed schedules that lay out every single assignment week-by-week.
+Plans may look different.
+They may have varying degrees of detail or reflect different methodological approaches to homeschooling.
+Some parents create extremely detailed schedules that lay out every single assignment week by week.
 Others use pre-packaged lesson plans from third-party programs or curricula providers.
-Still others adopt a looser approach, setting only a few educational goals for the semester and leaving the details flexible.
-Planning looks different from family to family, but regardless of how you plan, forethought is a must.
+Still, others adopt a looser approach, setting only a few educational goals for the semester and leaving the details flexible.
+Planning looks different from family to family.
+Regardless of how you plan, forethought is a must.

-How a homeschooling parent interacts with their plan is tremendously important in setting the tone for the year.
-For example, do you treat your semester plan like the blueprint to a building?
-A blueprint is a schematic that is replicated exactly right down to the minute details.
-A building is expected to be constructed “according to specs,” that is, as precisely specified in the blueprint.
+How a homeschooling parent interacts with their plan is essential in setting the tone for the year.
+For example, do you treat your semester plan like the blueprint of a building?
+A blueprint is a schematic that is replicated precisely down to the minute details.
+A building is expected to be constructed “according to specs.”
+That is, as precisely specified in the blueprint.
 If the builder deviates from the blueprint, he is doing it “wrong.”

-No matter how detailed your game plan is, I recommend that you do NOT treat your semester plan like a blueprint.
+No matter how detailed your game plan is, I recommend you NOT treat your semester plan like a blueprint.
 Not even the best of us can replicate our plans exactly as written.
 You need to incorporate some wiggle room for the vagaries of life: people get sick, cars break down, and children go slower or quicker than you expected.
 And sometimes you simply have a bad day, where you throw up your hands and say, “No more school this afternoon.
-We’re getting pizza and you guys can watch a movie while I lay down.”
-You must make allowance for these days.
-If you don’t, you’ll break, like a rigid tree trunk snapped off in a tempest!
+We’re getting pizza, and you guys can watch a movie while I lay down.”
+You must make an allowance for these days.
+You’ll break like a rigid tree trunk snapped off in a tempest if you don’t!

 Remember, Not All Education is Formal

-At the beginning of a school year we necessarily focus on the more formalized aspects of education: “What courses do my children need?”
+At the beginning of a school year, we necessarily focus on the more formal aspects of education: “What courses do my children need?”
 “What textbooks should I purchase?”
 “Do my kids have all their supplies?”
-“Do I have a workable schedule?”, etc. It is a good time to remind ourselves that not all education is formal; education is always happening, even outside of contexts of our formal plan.
-Having your child read and assemble the ingredients from a cookbook is education; signing your son up to lector at daily Mass is education; your child mastering Photoshop or other program is education.
+“Do I have a workable schedule?” etc. It is an excellent time to remind ourselves that not all education is formal.
+Education is always happening, even outside of the context of our formal plan.
+Having your child read and assemble the ingredients from a cookbook is education; signing your son up to lector at daily Mass is education; your child mastering Photoshop or other programs is education.
 Education happens all the time, all around us, even when we are not looking for it.

-These sorts of informal educational settings are ideal for times when you need to cultivate a more relaxed atmosphere.
-Recently I started having “reading time” with my two younger daughters.
-Every day, for about a half hour, we sit down together on the couch and I read out loud to them.
-Lately we have been reading the fantastic and entertaining Round About and Long Ago: Tales from the English Counties by Eileen Colwell (1972).
+These informal educational settings are ideal when you need to cultivate a more relaxed atmosphere.
+Recently, I started having “reading time” with my two younger daughters.
+Every day, for about a half hour, we sit down together on the couch, and I read out loud to them.
+Lately, we have been reading the fantastic and entertaining Round About and Long Ago: Tales from the English Counties by Eileen Colwell (1972).
 The kids don’t realize they are being educated; they think they are being entertained.
-But they are learning about folklore, English history, English geography, and literature all at once—while having bonding time with Dad.
+But they are learning about folklore, English history, English geography, and literature all at once while bonding with Dad.

 These sorts of educational opportunities are a valuable part of homeschooling.
 So, as you are scurrying about trying to procure books and supplies and make last-minute adjustments to your schedule, remember to allow breathing space for these informal educational experiences.